davidnixonraj/Mulesofttask/Readme.txt

+in cmd open the folder location using cd command and follow the steps below

 1. To Connect Database Sqlite
 compile "DBConnect.java" first,
 then to run use the command " java -classpath ".;sqlite-jdbc-3.7.2.jar" DBConnect "